 You can add a little coconut oil to make the process easier and faster!
 It takes about 20 minutes to make your own coconut butter, therefore, I would recommend using store-bought coconut butter for this simple recipe.

-How To Make Coconut Candy?
+How To Make Coconut Balls?

 It’s seriously so easy to make this simple dessert.
 Check the step-by-step photos below: